zakkarry/ultraxs/README.md

 This is a quote from ultra.cc on [their Discord](https://discord.com/channels/427913240316477443/427914848702038026/1320729360700932190)

+### Versions of the following software need to be explicitly followed!

 > You can now install the latest version of cross-seed by:
 >
-> -   Installing the latest version of [Node](https://docs.ultra.cc/books/unofficial-language-installers-3AK/page/install-nodejs): `bash <(wget -qO- https://scripts.ultra.cc/util-v2/LanguageInstaller/Node-Installer/main.sh)`
+> -   Installing the latest version of [Node **LTS (22.x)**](https://docs.ultra.cc/books/unofficial-language-installers-3AK/page/install-nodejs): `bash <(wget -qO- https://scripts.ultra.cc/util-v2/LanguageInstaller/Node-Installer/main.sh)`
 >
-> -   Install the latest or v3.10 of [Python](https://docs.ultra.cc/books/unofficial-language-installers-3AK/page/install-python-using-pyenv): `bash <(wget -qO- https://scripts.ultra.cc/util-v2/LanguageInstaller/Python-Installer/main.sh)`
+> -   Install **v3.10 or above** version of [Python](https://docs.ultra.cc/books/unofficial-language-installers-3AK/page/install-python-using-pyenv): `bash <(wget -qO- https://scripts.ultra.cc/util-v2/LanguageInstaller/Python-Installer/main.sh)`
 >
 > Then, with thanks to the dev from cross-seed, Zakary, who has created a custom script:
 >
 > -   Install cross seed with `bash <(wget -qO- https://raw.githubusercontent.com/zakkarry/ultraxs/refs/heads/master/install_ultra_xs.sh)`

+### Notes on required versions

+- If you have previously installed the wrong versions, rerun the scripts to uninstall and reinstall
+- If you use a different version of node with nvm already, simply use `nvm install 22` and `nvm use 22` to add v22.x LTS

 ## How do I update?